Wednesday Webinars

 Wednesday Webinar Artists Recordings:

-Anna Rose Bain, Anna Rose Bain 2, Jason Bouldin, Scott Burdick, Louis Carr, Louis Carr 2, Casey Childs1, Casey Childs2, Joseph Daily and Shana Levenson, Michelle Dunaway, Michelle Dunaway 2, Ruth Fitton, Rose Frantzen, Rose Frantzen2, Tina Garrett, Max Ginsburg 1, Max Ginsburg 2, Liz Harris, Seth Haverkamp, Jeff Hein, Scott Jones, Chelsea Lang, Susan Lyon 1, Susan Lyon 2, Kevin Macpherson, Johanne Mangi, Teresa Mattos and Jennifer Welty, Dominique Medici, Dominique Medici 2, Michael Shane Neal, Paul Newton, Teresa Oaxaca, Emily Olson, Mark Pugh, Mary Qian, Tim Rees, Mary Sauer, Oliver Sin, Dan Thompson, Dawn Whitelaw, Melinda Whitmore and Elizabeth Zanzinger
+Anna Rose Bain, Anna Rose Bain 2, Jason Bouldin, Scott Burdick, Louis Carr, Louis Carr 2, Casey Childs1, Casey Childs2, Joseph Daily and Shana Levenson, Michelle Dunaway, Michelle Dunaway 2, Ruth Fitton, Rose Frantzen, Rose Frantzen2, Tina Garrett, Max Ginsburg 1, Max Ginsburg 2, Liz Harris, Seth Haverkamp, Jeff Hein, Scott Jones, Chelsea Lang, Susan Lyon 1, Susan Lyon 2, Kevin Macpherson, Johanne Mangi, Teresa Mattos and Jennifer Welty, Dominique Medici, Dominique Medici 2, Michael Shane Neal, Paul Newton, Teresa Oaxaca, Emily Olson, Sasha Phillips, Mark Pugh, Mary Qian, Tim Rees, Mary Sauer, Oliver Sin, Dan Thompson, Dawn Whitelaw, Melinda Whitmore and Elizabeth Zanzinger